elmohaya/CCPP_Analysis/README.md

 # CCPP_Analysis

 In this project, we analyze a dataset describing a Combined Cycle Power Plant.
-The objective of this analysis is to find insights about the plant physical variables to improve safety, performance, and reduce overall waste and cost. this repository contains the following files:
+The objective of this analysis is to find insights about the plant's physical variables to improve safety, performance, and reduce overall waste and cost.
+In regular power plants, electricity is produced by burning fossil fuels and allowing mechanical turbines to generate a magnetic field that eventually is transformed into a high voltage form of power.
+The efficiency of such processes is about 30-33%.
+Combined Cycle Power Plant introduces more complex processes to increase efficiency, thus, generating more electricity.
+Its efficiency can reach up to 60%. this can be done through the implementation of steam turbines that is generated using the excess heat coming out of the gas turbines.
+Here, we look deeper into such processes by analyzing a relevant real-multivariant dataset with `9568 samples` and `4 parameters`.
+These data had been collected between 2006-2011 (6 years).

+This repository contains the following files:

 - README.md                             --- This file!
+- CCPP.csv                              --- The data file in CSV format.
+- CCPP_Analysis.ipynb                   --- The analysis notebook
+- Combined_Cycle_Power_Planr_report.pdf --- The final report

 ## References